Approximately Dual and Pseudo-Dual Probabilistic Frames

-By the symmetry of optimal transport, if $\nu$ is an approximately dual probabilistic frame to $\mu$, then $\mu$ is also an approximately dual probabilistic frame to $\nu$.
+Note that for a given probabilistic frame, its dual and approximately dual probabilistic frames and the associated mixed frame operators are dependent on transport couplings.
+Furthermore, by the symmetry of optimal transport, if $\nu$ is an approximately dual probabilistic frame to $\mu$, then $\mu$ is also an approximately dual probabilistic frame to $\nu$.
 We call $\mu$ and $\nu$ approximately dual pairs, and we will often shorten \emph{approximately dual probabilistic frame} to \emph{approximately dual frame} or \emph{approximate dual}.
 Recall that given a frame, all the associated dual frames, approximately dual frames, and pseudo-dual frames have the same redundancy \cite{bakic2015excesses}.
 However, the redundancies of approximately dual probabilistic frames are not necessarily the same.
 For example, $\delta_1$ is a probabilistic frame for the real line, and $\nu = \delta_{\frac{1}{2}}$ is an approximate dual of $\delta_1$ with respect to $\delta_1 \otimes \nu$.
 Now define $\eta := \frac{1}{2}\delta_{\frac{1}{2}} + \frac{1}{2}\delta_{\frac{1}{3}}$.
 Then, $\eta$ is also an approximate dual frame of $\delta_1$ with respect to $\delta_1 \otimes \eta$, since